devrvega/discordGithubBot/README.md

 ## Security Considerations

-- Discord token is stored securely in AWS Secrets Manager
+- All configuration is stored securely in AWS Secrets Manager
-- DynamoDB only stores non-sensitive configuration data
 - Use IAM roles with minimal required permissions
 - Enable API Gateway authentication if needed
 - Consider implementing webhook signature verification